cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-nextjs-site.md

 ### Develop using the standard Next.js dev server

 The [standard development server provided by Next.js](https://nextjs.org/docs/getting-started/installation#run-the-development-server) is the best available option for a fast and polished development experience.
 The `next-dev` submodule (as described in the [local bindings section](#set-up-bindings-for-local-development) above makes it possible to use Next.js' standard development server while still having access to your Cloudflare bindings.

 ### Build and preview your worker locally

 In order to make sure that your application is being built in a manner that is fully compatible with Cloudflare Pages, before deploying it, or whenever you're comfortable checking the correctness of the application during your development process you'll want to build your worker and preview it locally using Cloudflare's `workerd` JavaScript runtime.

-  If you've created your project with C3, you can do this by running `npm run pages:build && npm run pages:dev`.
+If you have created your project with C3, you can do this by running `npm run pages:build && npm run pages:dev`.

-  If you've created your project manually, you'll need to run `npx @cloudflare/next-on-pages --watch` and preview it by running `wrangler pages dev .vercel/output/static --compatibility-flag=nodejs_compat`.
+If you have created your project manually, you will need to run `npx @cloudflare/next-on-pages --watch` and preview it by running `wrangler pages dev .vercel/output/static --compatibility-flag=nodejs_compat`.

-  By doing this, you can run your app locally to make sure everything is working as you expect it to.
+By doing this, you can run your application locally to make sure everything is working as you expect it to.

 ### Deploy your app and iterate

 Once you've previewed your application locally then you can deploy it to Cloudflare Pages (both via direct uploads or git integration) and iterate over the process to make new changes.

 ## `Image` component